DominikSudwischer/Coursera-Data-Science-Specialization/Getting and Cleaning Data/Final Assignment/README.md

 * The activity ID was replaced by a verbal description of the activity.
 * The data was grouped by activity and subject and the mean value per group was computed.
 * This data was saved as a CSV file without headers, so an accompanying feature_names.txt file has been generated as well.
+* Technical details can be found in the comments supporting the code

+### CodeBook.PDF/RMD
+This file describes the variables in the cleaned data set.
+The RMD file is the markdown source code for Knitr.

+### FeatureNames.txt
+In this file, the column headers of the resulting data set are stored.

+### tidy_means.txt
+The output file.
+Can be gener by executing the run_analysis.R script

+## Further notes
+Please note that the run_analysis.R script expects the data to be contained in a subfolder called "data" in the current working directory.